 Many experts agree that the electrification of the transportation sector will be vital in our efforts to stem climate change.
 Electric vehicles (EVs) have been around for more than 120 years.
-But thanks to incredible technological innovation and advances in recent years, the industry has grown at an unprecedented rate.
-Research and development brought substantial improvement in battery life and lowered overall manufacturing and purchase costs.
+But thanks to incredible technological innovation and advances in recent years, the industry is growing at an unprecedented rate.
+Research and development brought substantial improvements in battery life and lowered overall manufacturing and purchase costs.
 With more EVs on the road every year, we take a look at why electric cars are better for the environment than gas-powered ones.

 Countries Around the World Are Betting on Electric Cars